JhonatanFerrer/JhoalfercoHyprlandDotfiles/README.md

 ## How to install

-Just drop all the files in your home directory, adjust monitor and keyboard config in hyprland, battery monitoring in waybar, and enjoy :3
+Just drop all the files in your home directory, adjust monitor and keyboard config in hyprland, battery monitoring in waybar (if needed), and enjoy :3

 ## Screenshots